 Learning Impact: In the fall of 2020, the district released the first Skyline units to provide teachers with materials to support remote instruction.
 CPS teachers have been using these digital resources to a degree greater than originally expected.
 Utilization of the LOR in CPS is up by 150% over last year, and teachers have been successfully leveraging the integration with Google Classroom to share Skyline lessons and communicate with students in a remote setting.

 Desert Sands Leverages CatchOn to Keep Students Safe and Personalize Learning

 CatchOn and Desert Sands Unified School District

 Goals: Create inclusive and safe digital ecosystems for students that support and encourage customized learning.

-Challenge: Monitoring digital resources (1:1 district with 27,000 students) for student data privacy and track engagement; get a clear view into resource usage; ensure vendors meet data privacy standards for students’ information
+Challenges: Monitoring digital resources (1:1 district with 27,000 students) for student data privacy and track engagement; getting a clear view into resource usage; ensuring vendors meet data privacy standards for students’ information

-Learning Impact: The district is now able to identify “unsafe” resources within seconds and turn off access.
+Learning Impact: Within seconds, the district is now able to identify “unsafe” resources and turn off access.
 With detailed data on resource usage, the district can see tool utilization at the student, classroom, and school levels to determine where they need to focus their teacher training.
 They can also link data between “time on” specific applications and student achievement to help more effectively invest in the district’s educational technology.